Pravanjankuanr/Life-Insurance-Data-Analysis/README.md

     1. Set up the Life insurance Database: Create and populate the database with tables for product, employee, customer, policy_details and policy_type.
     2. CRUD Operations: Perform Create, Read, Update, and Delete operations on the data.
+    3. SQL Administrative Commands: Managing and maintaining SQL database systems efficiently.
-    3. CTAS (Create Table As Select): Utilize CTAS to create new tables based on query results.
+    4. CTAS (Create Table As Select): Utilize CTAS to create new tables based on query results.
-    4. Advanced SQL Queries: Develop complex queries to analyze and retrieve specific data.
+    5. Advanced SQL Queries: Develop complex queries to analyze and retrieve specific data.

 ## Project Structure